RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>29</sup> But they constrained him, saying, Abide with us: for it is toward evening, and the day is far spent.
 And he went in to tarry with them.
 <sup>30</sup> And it came to pass, as he sat at meat with them, he took bread, and blessed [it], and brake, and gave to them.
 <sup>31</sup> And their eyes were opened, and they knew him; and he vanished out of their sight.
-<sup>32</sup> And they said one to another , Did not our heart burn within us, while he talked with us by the way, and while he opened to us the scriptures?
+<sup>32</sup> And they said one to another, Did not our heart burn within us, while he talked with us by the way, and while he opened to us the scriptures?
 <sup>33</sup> And they rose up the same hour, and returned to Jerusalem, and found the eleven gathered together, and them that were with them,
 <sup>34</sup> Saying, The Lord is risen indeed, and hath appeared to Simon.
 <sup>35</sup> And they told what things [were done] in the way, and how he was known of them in breaking of bread.
 <sup>36</sup> And as they thus spake, Jesus himself stood in the midst of them, and saith unto them, Peace [be] unto you.
-<sup>37</sup> But they were terrified and affrighted , and supposed that they had seen a spirit.
+<sup>37</sup> But they were terrified and affrighted, and supposed that they had seen a spirit.
 <sup>38</sup> And he said unto them, Why are ye troubled? and why do thoughts arise in your hearts?
 <sup>39</sup> Behold my hands and my feet, that it is I myself: handle me, and see; for a spirit hath not flesh and bones, as ye see me have.
 <sup>40</sup> And when he had thus spoken, he shewed them [his] hands and [his] feet.
 <sup>41</sup> And while they yet believed not for joy, and wondered, he said unto them, Have ye here any meat?
-<sup>42</sup> And they gave him a piece of a broiled fish, and of an honeycomb .
+<sup>42</sup> And they gave him a piece of a broiled fish, and of an honeycomb.
 <sup>43</sup> And he took [it], and did eat before them.
 <sup>44</sup> And he said unto them, These [are] the words which I spake unto you, while I was yet with you, that all things must be fulfilled, which were written in the law of Moses, and [in] the prophets, and [in] the psalms, concerning me.
 <sup>45</sup> Then opened he their understanding, that they might understand the scriptures,